French destroyer Janissaire: Design and description

 The Chasseur class was based on the preceding Spahi-class destroyer, albeit oil-fired boilers rather than the coal-fired ones of the earlier ships.
-Janissaire had an length between perpendiculars of 64.5 m, a beam of 6.6 m, and a draft of 3.1 m.
+Janissaire had a length between perpendiculars of 64.5 m, a beam of 6.6 m, and a draft of 3.1 m.
 Designed to displaced 450 t, the ships displaced 520 t at deep load.
 Their crew numbered 77–79 men.

 Janissaire was powered by three Parsons direct-drive steam turbines, each driving one propeller shaft, using steam provided by three Foster-Wheeler boilers.
 The engines were designed to produce 7200 shp which was intended to give the ships a speed of 28 kn.
 Janissaire exceeded that speed during her sea trials, reaching 28.6 kn.
 The ships carried enough fuel oil to give them a range of 1400–1500 nmi at a cruising speed of 10 kn.

 The primary armament of the Chasseur-class ships consisted of six 65 mm Modèle 1902 guns in single mounts, one each fore and aft of the superstructure and the others were distributed amidships.
 They were also fitted with three 450 mm torpedo tubes.
 One of these was in a fixed mount in the bow and the other two were on single rotating mounts amidships.